junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Referred to the House Committee on Energy and Commerce.
+- 2009-12-19 — Referred to the Subcommittee on Health.
+- 2010-01-27 — Committee Consideration and Mark-up Session Held.
+- 2010-01-27 — Ordered to be Reported Without Recommendation by Voice Vote.
+- 2010-01-29 — Placed on the House Calendar, Calendar No. 155.
+- 2010-01-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-408.
+- 2010-01-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-408.